Ddevendra/BeBAK/modules/socketIO/Readme.md

 *CONNECTION* :
-- enter a username
-- click connect to socket
-- click disconnect to disconnect from application
+- connects from the stores cookie
+OR
+- relogin

 ---
 *MESSAGING* :
+- enter the username to whom you want to send message
 - enter the message
-- click "set message" to set it for next delivery
+- click "send message"
-- enter user number of user to which you want to send the message
-- click "deliver to user"

 *LOGS* :
 - all messages and logs from server appear here